 *You have up to 90 days from the date of the denial notice to ask for a hearing.

 You may also ask the worker’s supervisor for a meeting to review the termination.
-If you write to the supervisor, s/he must write back within ten days.
+If you write the supervisor, s/he must write back within ten days.
 If that does not change the decision, you can write the head (administrator) of the local DSHS office, who also must write back in ten days.
-If you disagree with what the worker, supervisor, and administrator decide, there is no more appeal unless you also ask for or have already asked for an administrative hearing.
+If you disagree with what the worker, supervisor, and administrator decide, there is no more appeal unless you also ask for or have asked for an administrative hearing.

-You think DSHS was right to deny you before, but your situation has since changed
+You think DSHS was right to deny you before, but your situation has since changed.

-To represent yourself if you must.
+Represent yourself, if you must.

 These publications should help you understand the rules for some benefit programs: